Public Tax Sale Information

 Advertising:

-Generally Scotts Bluff County advertises in the Scottsbluff Star-Herald for three consecutive weeks in February prior to the sale.
+Scotts Bluff County advertises in the Scottsbluff Star-Herald for three consecutive weeks in February prior to the sale.

 The most current Delinquent Tax List is always available online at Nebraska Taxes Online, this list updates daily.